-When shopping for Cat5e, Cat6 or Cat6a network cables, you may notice an AWG specification printed on the cable jacket, like 24 AWG.
+When shopping for Cat5e, Cat6 or Cat6a Ethernet cables, you may notice an AWG specification printed on the cable jacket, like 24 AWG.
 What does AWG mean, you ask?
-It stands for American Wire Gauge, a standardized system for describing the diameter of the individual conductors (wires) that make up a cable.
-To understand the differences between similar network cables with different AWG sizes, let’s take a look at what wire gauge means.
+It stands for American Wire Gauge (also known as the Brown & Sharpe wire gauge), a standardized system for describing the diameter of the individual conductors (wires) that make up a copper network cable.
+As the name implies, it is used primarily in North America.
+Other countries have their own systems, such as the British Standard Wire Gauge (SWG).

 AWG and Wire Diameter

 The first thing to remember about wire gauge is its inverse relationship to wire diameter.
 The smaller the gauge, the larger the diameter of the wire.
 The larger the diameter of a wire, the less electrical resistance there is for the signals it carries.
 Copper network cables with a smaller gauge (larger diameter) are typically available in longer lengths because they offer less resistance, allowing signals to travel farther.
 Less resistance also generates less heat.
 A 24 AWG network cable will offer less resistance than a 26 AWG or 28 AWG network cable.

 |24 Gauge||0.0201 inches|